-Liège, Cointe - Tombs of prisoners of war and partisans dead in Belgium during the Second World War
+Liège, Cointe - Tombs of prisoners of war and partisans dead in Belgium during World War II

 - Bruxelles, Etterbeek